jrichardlai/taskrabbit/README.md

 ## Installation

-I have not published the gem yet so you will either have to vendor it or use a Gemfile:

-    gem 'taskrabbit', :git => 'git://github.com/jrichardlai/taskrabbit.git'
+    gem install taskrabbit

+Or in a Gemfile:

+    gem 'taskrabbit'

 ## Usage Example